superphiz/hawaii/README.md

 ## Who is it?

 This is an open event.
 Ideally it would include people who are interested in Ethereum and their families.
 There is no formal registration process.
-To maintain the security and privacy of attendees and their familiesm members may choose not to disclose their attendance and just show up.
+To maintain the security and privacy of attendees and their families, members may choose not to disclose their attendance and just show up.

 ## What is it?